Back to Blog

 Let's do some quick math.
 If your team of 10 engineers hits a flaky test failure once per day, and each engineer spends just 5 minutes investigating whether it's a real bug or just flakiness, that's 50 minutes per day.
 Over a year, that's roughly 200 hours—or five full work weeks of engineering time wasted on ghost bugs.

+According to the 2025 State of DevOps Report, teams with flaky tests spend 23% more time on test maintenance and 35% less time on feature development.
 But the real cost isn't the time spent investigating.
 It's the bugs that slip through because your team stopped trusting the tests.

 After analyzing hundreds of flaky test suites across Playwright, Selenium, and Cypress, the culprits always boil down to five core issues: